pja35/SXP/docs/wiki/Broken_Contract.md

 Insurance policies
 ------------------

-Examples: \[www.paypal.com/ Paypal\], ...
+Examples: [Paypal](http://www.paypal.com/), ...
 The Virtual Market, or a third party entering the deal, may be paid by the parties in order to compensate for losses in case one of the parties breaks the deal.

 Judiciary system, Arbitrage